 (A) The transferor may possess and have read a current copy of the transferee's specific license.

-(B) When a current copy of the transferee's specific license described in subparagraph (A) of this paragraph is not readily available or when a transferor desires to verify that information received is correct or up-to-date, the transferor may obtain and record confirmation from the agency, the NRC, or any agreement state that the transferee is licensed to receive the radioactive material.
+(B) When a current copy of the transferee's specific license described in subparagraph (A) of this paragraph is not readily available or when a transferor desires to verify that information received is correct or up-to-date, the transferor may obtain and record confirmation from the department , the NRC, or any agreement state that the transferee is licensed to receive the radioactive material.

 (5) Preparation for shipment and transport of radioactive material shall be in accordance with the provisions of subsection (ff) of this section.